refgenie/refgenie_looper_demo/README.md

 1. Pipelines don't have to know about refgenie
 2. Users don't have to do anything other than supply a genome

 Looper handles the part about getting the specific paths to specific assets for a provided genome, and then passing those along to the pipeline.
 The magic happens in the `pipeline_interface.yaml` file

-# The easy way (recommended)
+The looper system is super flexible and there are 3 different approaches you can use to get this done, depending on your needs.

+1. This plugin provides a new `{refgenie}` namespace, which you can use directly in your command template.
+2. You can specify refgenie registry paths to assets in `var_templates`, which will be populated by the plugin, and then can be used in your command template.
+3. You can specify refgenie registry paths as sample attributes, which will be populated by the plugin, and then just use the sample attributes in your command template.

-1. Enable the refgenie looper plugin:
+# Enable the plugin

+For any of the 3 options, the first thing you have to do is

 ```
 var_templates: